Zolko-123/FreeCAD_Assembly4/README.md

 This assembly workbench allows to assemble into a single assembly container other FreeCAD objects, and place them relative to the assembly and to each-other.
 The parts in the assembly can be in the same document as the assembly or in an external document.
 When parts are modified in their original document, they are instantly updated in the assembly.

 Parts are placed relative to each-other by matching features inside them.
-Specifically, in Assembly4, these _features_ are virtual objects called LCS (for Local Coordinate System, alse called datum coordinate system) and are attached using FreeCAD's built-in `Part::Attacher` and `ExpressionEngine`.
+Specifically, in Assembly4, these _features_ are virtual objects called LCS (for Local Coordinate System, also called datum coordinate system) and are attached using FreeCAD's built-in `Part::Attacher` and `ExpressionEngine`.
 No geometry is used to place and constrain parts relative to each other, thus avoiding a lot of the topological naming problems.

 An Assembly4 _Assembly_ is a standard FreeCAD `App::Part` container, therefore it is compatible and can be manipulated with any FreeCAD tool handling `App::Part` objects.
 In particular, it can be inserted into another _Assembly_ to create nested assemblies to any level.
 It can also contain solids, datum objects and sketches.
 A document can contain only 1 _Assembly_.